vitorstone/vitorstone/README.md

 - 💬 You can also ask me anything, Math, Physics, Programming, Electrical Engineering, etc. I'd be glad to help!
 - 📫 How to reach me: vitor.oliveira@ontariotechu.net , LinkedIn or WhatsApp.

 - ⚡ Fun fact: I can solve a Rubik's Cube blindfolded.
+Btw, the guy on my profile pic is the famous mathematician Carl Friedrich Gauss.
 ---
 ### Languages